LeronBergelson/QBert-Recreated/README.md

 The player can control Q*Bert, getting him to hop on an adjacent platform on the pyramid, using the following controls:

-Numpad 7 or Left Arrow: Move top-left
+Numpad 7 or Left Arrow: Move top-left.
-Numpad 9: Move top-right
+Numpad 9: Move top-right.
-Numpad1: Move bottom-left
+Numpad1: Move bottom-left.
-Numpad3: Move bottom-right
+Numpad3: Move bottom-right.

 ## Pause Menu:
 Player can press the “Esc” key at any point during gameplay to pause the game.
 From there, the player